Causal Discovery from Time Series with Hybrids of Constraint-Based and Noise-Based Algorithms: Pseudo-code algorithms

-Similarly, PCGCE~\cite{Assaad_2022b} is also a constraint-based causal discovery algorithm for time series data, but that constructs an ECG without passing by a WCG.
+Similarly, PCGCE~\citep{Assaad_2022b} is also a constraint-based causal discovery algorithm for time series data, but that constructs an ECG without passing by a WCG.
 It also consists of two steps.
-First, it searches for the skeleton of the ECG using a procedure similar to the PC-algorithm that is order independent by using a conditional independence test between either two nodes in the present slice or one node in the present slice and one node in the past slice, which can be multidimensional.
-Then it orients edges using the same Rules used in the PC algorithms~\cite{Spirtes_2000,Meek_1995}.
+First, it searches for the skeleton of the ECG using a procedure similar to the PC-algorithm that is order-independent by using a conditional independence test between either two nodes in the present slice or one node in the present slice and one node in the past slice, which can be multidimensional.
+Similarly to the case of PCMCI$^+$, this step, which we refer to as CB1, gives a partially oriented graph where lagged relations are oriented and where instantaneous are non-oriented.
+Then it orients edges using the same rules used in the PC-algorithm~\citep{Spirtes_2000,Meek_1995}.

-In the following, we present the restricted algorithms that we used in the experimental section.
-We color in blue the parts that are different from the initial algorithms.
-Remark that these blue parts indicates that these part are added or modified with respect to the initial algorithms, but they do not indicate parts of the initial algorithms that were deleted in the restricted versions.
+In the following, we present the pseudo-codes of NB1$^\prime$ based on VarLiNGAM, CB1$^\prime$ based on PCMCI$^+$ and CB1$^\prime$ based on PCGCE.
+We colour in orange the parts that are different from the initial algorithms.
+Remark that the orange colour indicates that the corresponding parts are added or modified compared to the initial algorithms, but they do not indicate parts of the initial algorithms that were deleted.